Bogdanp/dramatiq/docs/source/guide.rst

 --------------

-Dramatiq strives for at-least-once message delivery and assumes all actors are idempotent.
+Dramatiq strives for at-least-once message delivery and assumes all actors are idempotent [#idempotent]_.
 When an exception occurs while a message is being processed, Dramatiq automatically enqueues a retry for that message with exponential backoff.